mmore21/ai/README.md

-# Python Machine Learning Algorithms
-Popular machine learning algorithms implemented in Python.
-These implementations are based upon Andrew Ng's Coursera courses on machine learning and deep learning.
-The presented mathematical intuition and formulas along with the Octave exercises presented throughout the course were used as the fundamental guidelines to implementing these algorithms.
-Inspiration for some of the newer algorithms come from university courses at UCI.
-Some implementations are planned to be converted to Jupyter Notebooks for better visualization.
+# Artificial Intelligence Notebooks
+Popular AI algorithms implemented in Python and Jupyter Notebooks.

+These implementations are based upon the mathematical theory in Andrew Ng's Coursera specializations and UC Irvine's AI courses.

+### Libraries
+* Python 3
+* TensorFlow 2 / Keras

 ### Algorithms
 The following algorithms are implemented: